EezehDev/Portfolio/src/fadinglight.md

     <h3>Description</h3>
     <div class="project-description">
         Keep your light alive as you explore the dark forest looking for a way out.
 Escaping ends up being harder than you first expected, requiring multiple items scattered around the environment guarded by shades. </br></br>
-        The main goal of this project was to create a hyperrealistic game, while exploring the latest UE5 technology: <a href="https://docs.unrealengine.com/5.0/en-US/lumen-global-illumination-and-reflections-in-unreal-engine/">Lumen</a> and <a href="https://docs.unrealengine.com/5.0/en-US/nanite-virtualized-geometry-in-unreal-engine/">Nanite</a>.
+        The main goal of this project was to create a hyperrealistic game, while exploring the latest UE5 technology: <a href="https://docs.unrealengine.com/5.0/en-US/lumen-global-illumination-and-reflections-in-unreal-engine/" target="_blank" rel="noopener noreferrer">Lumen</a> and <a href="https://docs.unrealengine.com/5.0/en-US/nanite-virtualized-geometry-in-unreal-engine/" target="_blank" rel="noopener noreferrer">Nanite</a>.
 Featuring realtime global illumination that is key to the gameplay loop and AI interacting with these lighting conditions.
     </div>
 </section>